Wars of the Three Kingdoms: English overseas possessions

-The Act also authorised Parliamentary privateers to act against English vessels trading with the rebellious colonies:

 Far to the North, Bermuda's regiment of Militia and its coastal batteries prepared to resist an invasion that never came.
 Built-up inside the natural defence of a nearly impassable barrier reef, to fend off the might of Spain, these defences would have been a formidable obstacle for the Parliamentary fleet sent in 1651 under the command of Admiral Sir George Ayscue to subdue the trans-Atlantic colonies, but after the fall of Barbados, the Bermudians made a separate peace that respected the internal status quo.
 The Parliament of Bermuda avoided the Parliament of England's fate during The Protectorate, becoming one of the oldest continuous legislatures in the world.

 Virginia's population swelled with Cavaliers during and after the English Civil War.
 Even so, Virginia Puritan Richard Bennett was made Governor answering to Cromwell in 1652, followed by two more nominal "Commonwealth Governors".
 The loyalty of Virginia's Cavaliers to the Crown was rewarded after the 1660 Restoration of the Monarchy when Charles II dubbed it the Old Dominion.